ptahproject/ptah/README.rst

 On irc, use the freenode network and find us on channels, #ptahproject and #pyramid.

 Documentation can be found in `docs` directory.
-You can also see it rendered at `ptahproject.readthedocs.org  <http://ptahproject.readthedocs.org/en/latest/index.html>`_
+You can also see it online at `http://ptahproject.readthedocs.org/  <http://ptahproject.readthedocs.org/en/latest/index.html>`_

 Report bugs at `Ptahproject @ Github <https://github.com/ptahproject/ptah/issues>`_